JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmark_interfaces.md

 # Get baseline policies for comparison
 generate_policies(benchmark::AbstractBenchmark) -> Tuple{Policy}
 ```
-This returns a tuple of `Policy` objects representing different benchmark-specific policies:
+This returns a tuple of `Policy` objects representing different benchmark-specific policies.
+A `Policy` is just a function with a name and description:
 ```julia
 struct Policy{F}
     name::String